pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 **4) Automated Slide Parsing:**

 * Process PPTX and PDF slide decks with vision language models to extract the content.
+(The default setup loads PDF's).

 **5) Flexible Data Sources:**

-* Compatible with local directories, SharePoint, Google Drive, and other Pathway connectors, ensuring a wide range of application scenarios can be supported.
+* Compatible with local directories, SharePoint, Google Drive, and other [Pathway connectors](https://pathway.com/developers/user-guide/connect/pathway-connectors), ensuring a wide range of application scenarios can be supported.

 By automating the extraction and retrieval of slide information, this app addresses the critical pain point of managing and utilizing extensive slide decks efficiently, enhancing productivity and information accuracy for sales teams.